-Upon completion of this offering, we will have shares of common stock outstanding, assuming no exercise of the underwriters' over-allotment option, the conversion of all outstanding shares of preferred stock and no exercise of outstanding options or warrants after December 31, 2013.
+Upon completion of this offering, we will have 12,704,642 shares of common stock outstanding, assuming no exercise of the underwriters' over-allotment option, the conversion of all outstanding shares of preferred stock, no exercise of outstanding options or warrants after September 30, 2014 and the conversion of all outstanding convertible promissory notes.
 All of the shares sold in this offering, including any of the shares sold upon the underwriters' exercise of their over-allotment option, will be freely transferable without restriction or registration under the Securities Act, except for any shares purchased by one of our existing "affiliates," as that term is defined in Rule 144 under the Securities Act.
 The remaining shares of common stock existing are "restricted securities" as defined in Rule 144.
 Restricted securities may be sold in the public market only if registered or if their resale qualifies for an exemption from registration under Rules 144 or 701 of the Securities Act.